Juniper/OpenClos/README.md

 Support
 -----------

 If you find an issue with the software, please open a bug report on the OpenClos repository.

+The Juniper Networks Technical Assistance Center (JTAC) does not provide support for OpenClos software.
 For general questions and support, send e-mail to openclos-support@juniper.net.